First published: DNA magazine, February 2017 (this is the unedited version)

 I saw George quite a number of times after that, and I can honestly say that the tabloid portrayal of him as a man constantly incoherent and off his face was not one I recognised at all.

 A couple of years later George let me interview him for a Gay Times cover feature to tie in with him opening the new Wembley Stadium.
-I took along the Deputy Ed, Richard Smith, for company and, as we turned over the tape Yog asked him, “Did Steve tell you that he turned up at one of my concerts last year wearing a T-shirt that said ‘I wanked off George Michael’?
+With Ivana Trump bringing up the rear, I took along the Deputy Ed, Richard Smith, for company and, as we turned over the tape Yog asked him, “Did Steve tell you that he turned up at one of my concerts last year wearing a T-shirt that said ‘I wanked off George Michael’?
 I should have written on the back of it, “You most certainly did not!”

 This was the last time I saw him.
 In 2007 I found myself in a relationship that was to become both monogamous and my longest by far.
 The boyf and I bought a house in Dulwich on the other side of London, but Yog and I kept in touch.

 The George Michael I knew was warm, funny, generous to a fault, extremely talkative and with a razor sharp wit.
 The only things that bothered me was how housebound he was, almost imprisoned by his own celebrity (“Two people followed me to my doctor’s this morning, and I have people outside my house three or four days a week”), and that he’d started to become a little too enamoured by guys in the sex industry, both porn stars and escorts.